arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 </div>
 ****

-True or False: When making histograms, the default binwidth in `seaborn` is probably the best choice for most data sets.
+True or False: When making histograms, you should stick with the default binwidth in `seaborn` for most data sets.

 [( )] True
 [(X)] False